kiran-katakam/infinity/README.md

 ## Contributors
 This project was a collaborative effort:
-- **You**: Just Wrote the Code.
+- **You**: Just Wrote the Code and contributed to find the loophole.
-- **Tarun**: Developed the algorithm to generate all possible login variations and contributed to identifying the loophole.
+- **Tarun**: Developed the algorithm to generate all possible login variations,  and contributed to identifying the loophole.

 ---